 Because women pursue careers in post and technology with weights on their feet.

-Update: Although I did not originally add much in this piece about the difficulties for women who choose to have children, that aspect has become a major talking point in response to this blog.
-Some of the dissent has mentioned that women being handed the biological task of having babies is just the way it is, and it means a lot more of them are going to leave their careers behind because they have other responsibilities.
+Some dissent in the comments on the original posting of this blog mentioned that women being handed the biological task of having babies is just the way it is, and it means a lot more of them are going to leave their careers behind because they have other responsibilities.

 It’s true that many women do choose to leave employment to raise children.
 I think that’s great.
 I think men and women both should have that choice presented to them.
 However, there is no path back into the industry for women who choose to do this.
 There are women who spent six years raising a son or daughter and wish to go back to work, but no employer will entertain the thought of hiring someone with a gap in employment, regardless of why or how much work they did to keep themselves up to date with their tools.